MattSegal/devblog/content/django-prod-architecture.md

 You can save money on hosting fees by packing multiple apps onto a single server rather than paying for a separate server for each app.
 This setup also allows you to re-use some of the services and configurations that you've already set up.

-NGINX is able to route incomping HTTP requests to different apps based on the domain name, and Postgres can host multiple databases on a single machine.
+NGINX is able to route incoming HTTP requests to different apps based on the domain name, and Postgres can host multiple databases on a single machine.
 For example, I use a single server to host some of my personal Django projects: [Matt's Links](http://mattslinks.xyz/), [Memories Ninja](http://memories.ninja/) and [Blog Reader](https://www.blogreader.com.au/)

 ![multi-app server setup]({attach}django-prod-architecture/multi-app-server.png)